weichenlin306/ESP32Cam-RTSP-Server-for-ESPHome/README.md

 - WebServer did not pass compiling on ESPHome and hence the HTTP protocol is totally removed
 - Include only those header files being used for camera image capture and pure RTSP connection
 - Encapulate Micro-RTSP as a class for use in ESPHome
-- Now support multiple client connections (2024/7/30)
+- Now support multiple simultaneous client connections (2024/7/30)

 ## Usage